tjays7/git-papers/journal.md

 This is a very important problem that I am working upon.

+# Figures

+These charts illustrates the results clearly.

 # Results

 I have found some interesting results from my experiment.